QuantEcon/cbc_2024/source_files/wednesday/jax_intro.md

 %time f(x).block_until_ready()
 ```

-(In order to measure actual speed, we use `block_until_ready()` method
+In order to measure actual speed, we use `block_until_ready()` method
-to hold the interpreter until the results of the computation are returned from
+to hold the interpreter until the array is returned from
 the device.

 This is necessary because JAX uses asynchronous dispatch, which
-allows the Python interpreter to run ahead of GPU computations.)
+allows the Python interpreter to run ahead of GPU computations.

 +++